bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-I\'m going to click out this X and I can click on this second image as well.
-If you notice, it\'s really small, but at the bottom they even include an optional caption.
+I&apos;m going to click out this X and I can click on this second image as well.
+If you notice, it&apos;s really small, but at the bottom they even include an optional caption.
 These are considered kind of individual images.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->